 The statements below are intended for general information only.
 They are not intended to be, nor should they be construed as, legal advice.
 If you need legal advice, you should consult an attorney licensed to practice law in the State of North Dakota.
-Call us at (701) 223-3874 or email us at email@example.com to discuss your case today.
+Call us at (701) 223-3874, email us at firstname.lastname@example.org, or contact us on Facebook to discuss your case today.

-The police think I may have committed a crime and want to talk to me.
+The police think I may have committed a crime.
+They want to talk to me.
 Do I have to?

 No. You have no legal obligation to talk to law enforcement as a part of a pending investigation if you don't want to.